Ryan O'Quinn

-Life, Career and Trivia
+Life and career

 O'Quinn was born in Grundy, Virginia, and graduated from Grundy Senior High School.
-He attended The College of William and Mary in Virginia where he performed with the improvisational comedy troupe I.T.
+He attended the College of William & Mary in Virginia where he performed with the improvisational comedy troupe I.T.
 (Improvisational Theatre).

 Shortly after moving to Los Angeles, O'Quinn booked a variety of television series including Alias, Third Rock from the Sun, and Beverly Hills, 90210, where he played the innocent but accused rapist of Kelly, played by Jennie Garth.

 He is the founder and president of Damascus Road Productions, a Los-Angeles based film and television production company specializing in high quality family content.
 The company is located in Westlake Village, CA and has been featured in numerous magazines and entertainment publications.
 The site boasts a screening room, podcast studio, green screen soundstage, music editing suite and video editing bays.

 O'Quinn is also a voice actor and has provided voice-over and voice matching in a number of movies, television shows and cartoons.

 O'Quinn's improvisational comedy background led him to the world of online videos and he was a founding member of the comedy production group Very Angry Neighbors.

 His comedy shorts were featured on Good Morning America, Inside Edition, Bravo's Outrageous and Contagious Viral Videos, CW's Online Nation, Today Show, Fox and Friends, Access Hollywood, and many national television shows.

 He co-founded a comedy entertainment company called "DadDudes".
 Their most popular viral video is a parody of the Disney song "For the First Time in Forever" from the 2013 animated film Frozen.
 The YouTube video, "Dads Respond to Disney's Frozen", has millions of hits and they appeared on a number of television talk shows and news programs.

 O'Quinn filmed a sitcom pilot called Dad Dudes where he starred as a father in suburban Los Angeles.
 His father on the series is played by Jerry Mathers.